xcart/xcart-docs/_pages/kb_en/orders/understanding_x-cart_order_statuses.md

 For orders paid using {% link "online payment processors" ref_Jq6Bsdrt %}, the regular order processing workflow looks as follows:

 *   A new order is created with the status _Awaiting payment_, _Paid_ or _Authorized_ - depending on the payment method settings and the type of response received from the payment gateway.
-*   If the initial order status is _Awaiting Payment_ or _Authorized_, it may be changed automatically to _Paid_, _Partialy Paid_ or _Declined_ (The resulting status depends on the callback received from the payment gateway).
+*   If the initial order status is _Awaiting Payment_ or _Authorized_, it may be changed automatically to _Paid_, _Partially Paid_ or _Declined_ (The resulting status depends on the callback received from the payment gateway).
 *   If the order status is _Paid_, the order may be refunded.
 This is only possible if the payment gateway supports refunds.
 After a full refund, the order status is automatically changed to _Refunded_.
-After a partial refund, the order status becomes _Partialy Paid_.
+After a partial refund, the order status becomes _Partially Paid_.
 *   If necessary, the store administrator can intervene at any stage of the order processing flow and manually change the current status of the order to any status they require.

 _Related pages:_